FOSSEE/sees/ult/Using_Linux_Tools.rst

 In the File Hierarchy Standard (FHS) all files and directories appear under the root directory "/", even if they are stored on different physical devices.
 Note however that some of these directories may or may not be present on a Unix system depending on whether certain subsystems, such as the X Window System, are installed.

-The majority of these directories exist in all UNIX operating systems and are generally used in much the same way; however, the descriptions here are those used specifically for the FHS, and are not considered authoritative for platforms other than Linux.
+The majority of these directories exist in all UNIX operating systems and are generally used in much the same way; however, the descriptions here are those used specifically for the FHS, and are not considered authoritative for platforms other thanmajor Linux distros.

 +---------------+------------------------------------------------+
 |   Directory   |             Description                        |